 I am very enthusiastic about this family of Harmony guitars, which I think rival many far more exalted and expensive USA made acoustics in terms of tone, volume and sheer playability - an ideal addition to any collection of blues/vintage guitars!

-This issue is compounded by the fact that the Harmony factory never put the bridge on straight!
-The bass end of the bridge is about 4mm./5mm. forward of the treble end!
-These anomalies do make for extra work for me, but I have to take delight in the fact that just a few of the massive numbers of guitars which Harmony mass-produced in their post-war 30 year run of production, did come out of the factory with these errors.....to me it doesn't make them poor guitars.....it does mean that I get the chance to work on vintage guitars, of various type that I love, which in these instances have had very little play wear.
+This issue would be even easier to resolve had the Harmony factory put the bridge on straight!
+The bass end of the bridge is about 4mm. forward of the treble end!
+These anomalies do make for extra work for me, but I have to take delight in the fact that just a few of the massive numbers of guitars which Harmony mass-produced in their post-war 30 year run of production, did come out of the factory with these errors.....to me it doesn't make them poor guitars.....it does mean that I get the chance to work on vintage guitars, of various type that I love, which in these instances have often had very little play wear.
 It must have been clear to any good player that this guitar would not intonate properly from day one!
 I have yet to check whether it is the bass side, or the treble which is correctly positioned, but the strings towards one end or the other (or maybe both if the correct scale length is in the middle of the bridge) must have gone progressively out of tune as you went up the neck.

-The solution we look like adopting to cover the misalignment, height & consequent string pull issues, is to remove the original bridge, and replace it with a new bridge, which we will purpose-make.
-This bridge will have to have an oversize footprint/base to cover the mis-angled original fixing position, but I'm hoping that we can both make it lower, to help with the neck alignment & therefore string action set-up, but particularly it will be a pin-bridge, therefore improving the transfer of string tension a s described earlier.
-In line with the very slight forward lean on the existing bridge, there is a very slight "shaping of the top.
-Examination of the bracing & bridge patch under the top indicates that all is securely in place, so we are concluding that the bridge design and height are the issues, and that the new bridge with larger fooprint, lower height and tension transfer through the top/bridge pins will be the appropriate remedy.
+The solution we look like adopting to cover the misalignment & height issues, is to remove the original bridge, and replace it with a new bridge, which we will purpose-make.
+This bridge will have to have an oversize footprint/base to cover the mis-angled original fixing position, but also we will make it lower, to help with the string action set-up, but particularly it will be a pin-bridge, therefore improving the transfer of string tension a s described earlier.
+Again on a second detailed inspection, what appeared to be a very slight "shaping" of the top, is in fact really a very slight forward lean on the overly tall bridge.
+Examination of the bracing & bridge patch under the top indicates that all is securely in place, so we are concluding that the bridge design and height are the issues, and that the new bridge with larger footprint, lower height will be the appropriate remedy.

-On completion of the work, and although I prefer wherever possible to maintain originality, in this case I am confident that the alteration is entirely the correct thing to do.
+Unless the luthier can come up with an alternative better solution, and although I prefer wherever possible to maintain originality, in this case I am confident that the alteration is entirely the correct thing to do.
 We have made similar replacement bridges on a good number of occasions, and I'm sure that when the work is finished, this will be one of the nicest H165s I have restored and sold - I make no secret of the fact that I think these guitars are special, and I think that the next owner of this one will have an exceptional guitar.

 When properly set-up these guitars always play very well, with a comfortable "C" profile neck and following the neck reset, I will be looking for a good action of around 2.5mm./3mm. at the 12th fret.....it is almost there at 3mm./3.5mm., prior to trussrod adjustment & bridge replacement.
 This should give scope for both fretted and Bottleneck playing, although a nut riser can be bought for a few pounds, if you wish to use the guitar for lap/slide playing at times.
 It has the standard Harmony 1.75"/44.5mm. width Nut, and 25.25"/641mm. scale length.
 It will be strung with a set of Martin Bronze Light 12-54 strings.